-Mannatech develops and sells nutritional supplements and topical products through a network marketing system of approximately 246,000 active independent distributors, known as "associates."
+Mannatech develops and sells nutritional supplements and topical products through a network marketing system of approximately 244,000 active independent distributors, known as "associates."
 We currently sell our products in the United States, Canada and Australia.
-We plan to begin operations in the United Kingdom on November 15, 1999.
-We plan to expand into Japan in 2000.
-We also plan to begin operations of our wholly-owned subsidiary, Internet Health Group, Inc. in the fourth quarter of 1999.
+We plan to expand into the United Kingdom in 1999 and Japan in 2000.
 We are currently evaluating whether to expand into other foreign markets.